-- 2. Click Deploy and Deploy again in the confirmation window.
+- 2. Click Deploy at the bottom-right and Deploy again in the confirmation window.
 This triggers a build and deployment through the embedded repository for runtime archives.
 Wait for the deployment to finish (it could take a few minutes). - 3.
-Once completed, you can check the logs by clicking the View logs button in the Deployment status.
+Once completed, you can check the logs by clicking the View logs button in the Deployment status column.